-A beehive is a family of bees and the resources they need for survival.
+A beehive is also a family of bees and the resources they need for survival.
 The interior of the hive area is coated with sticky bee propolis.

 Propolis is a mixture of plant resins, beeswax and saliva that has anti-bacterial and anti-fungal properties.
 It is used to seal cracks and contributes to beehive health.

 An excess of propolis makes hive inspections more difficult for beekeepers.
 The boxes and frames will seem to be glued together.
 However, it is thought that more propolis inside may mean healthier bees.